Prismatic Steenrod operations and arithmetic duality on Brauer groups: Steenrod operations

 \begin{proof} We start by showing the claim for $\phi_*$.
 Using \Cref{rem:power_op_no_sheafification}, we reduce to the case of presheaf categories, where $\phi_*$ is given by pre-composition with $\phi$.
 Then the claim follows immediately from the fact that $\Pe^i$ is computed pointwise, as discussed in \Cref{rem:power_op_no_sheafification}.

 We turn to the claim regarding $\phi^*$.
 For this, abbreviate $m := 2i(p-1)$ and consider the following diagram

 where $\coev$ and $\ev$ are the unit and counit of the adjunction $(\phi^*, \phi_*)$.
-We claim that it commutes: \begin{itemize} \item The left and right squares commute by the naturality of $\Pe^i$. \item The upper and lower regions commute by the triangle identities. \item The middle square commutes by the claim for $\phi_*$. \end{itemize} The claim for $\phi^*$ now follows by comparing the two outer circuits from $\phi^*\cR'$ to $\phi^*\cR'[m]$ along the boundary of the diagram. \end{proof}
+We claim that it commutes: \begin{itemize} \item The left square commutes by the naturality of $\Pe^i$. \item The right square commutes by the naturality of the counit. \item The upper and lower regions commute by the triangle identities. \item The middle square commutes by the claim for $\phi_*$. \end{itemize} The claim for $\phi^*$ now follows by comparing the two outer circuits from $\phi^*\cR'$ to $\phi^*\cR'[m]$ along the boundary of the diagram. \end{proof}